CtrlK

 Progressive Disclosure

-The content is a monolithic wall of text with no references to external files, no bundle structure, and no separation of concerns.
+The content is a monolithic wall of text with no references to external files, no bundle files to support it, and no structured navigation.
 The 'Resources' section lists generic topic names without actual links or file references.
-All content is inline but lacks the depth that would justify being inline.
+Content that could be split (platform-specific implementations, examples) is neither inline nor referenced.

 1 / 3